imtaas/steam-openid/readme.md

 # steam-openid

-steam-openid is a Python wrapper for handling Steam OpenID authentication using the `python3-openid` library.
+steam-openid provides a straightforward implementation for integrating Steam OpenID authentication into applications.

 ## Requirements